 They are designed to satisfy the requirements prescribed in Chapter 6.5 of these Regulations for packing group I or II, and if they were subjected to the tests prescribed in that Chapter, but with the drop test conducted in the most damaging orientation, they would prevent:

 loss or dispersal of the radioactive contents; and

-more than a 20% increase in the maximum radiation level at any external surface of the intermediate bulk container.
+more than a 20% increase in the maximum dose rate at any external surface of the intermediate bulk container.

 Requirements for packages containing uranium hexafluoride

 Unchanged.